Soostone/hadron/README.md

   - Hand-roll a parseLine function break on newlines and tab characters using elemIndex. (gregorycollins)

-  - Add a `loadTap` function to support loading small files directly into memory, as opposed to a full-blown join. bytestring-mmap?

   - Make launchHadoop logging real-time

-  - Make and expose some common MROptions

   - Make a better CLI interface that can specify common hadoop settings (e.g. EMR vs. Cloudera)

   - Use MVector buffering with mutable growth (like in palgos) in joins instead of linked lists

-  - Add built-in/common reducers, mappers, etc.

   - Make a local orchestrate function for a non-hadoop, single-machine backend via 'sort'?